georgerobescu/apexe3-api/examples/python/README.md

     table=pd.DataFrame(event)
     table.columns = ['Exchange', 'Ask Liquidity', 'Bid Liquidity', 'Amount', 'Imbalance', 'Market Price_25']
 ```
-**You can easily process this table in your trading algorithm, smart order routing logic, store it for historical analysis or manipulate as desire.**
+**You can easily process this table in your trading algorithm, smart order routing logic, store it for historical analysis or manipulate as desired.**

+## Identify Whale Orders, Arbitrage Opportunities, Large/Medium/Small Bid/Ask Imbalances & Tightest spreads for a Pair or Across Exchanges